ourzora/zora-creator-subgraph/README.md

 This subgraph indexes all Zora creator contracts (both 721 and 1155) along with creator rewards.

-Main entites can be found in `schema.graphql`.
+Main entities can be found in `schema.graphql`.

 To add new chains, new configuration files can be added to the `config/` folder.
 The config chain name needs to match the network name in the graph indexer instance used.